amieecode/MetaVerse_app/README.md

 # MetaVerse App

-This project is a cMetaVerse App built with React and Vite.
+This project is a MetaVerse landing page built with React Vite.
 It features a landing page with information about MeteVerse and its reality.

 ## Features